 In 2015, the Controller’s Office made significant changes to the City Survey methodology to ensure that the survey reached a representative sample of San Francisco residents.
 In previous years the City Survey had been administered primarily by mail, while the 2015 survey was administered primarily by phone.
 Due to these changes, differences in survey results between 2015 and previous years should be interpreted with caution.
 Additionally, in 2015 resident zip code was not requested, so there are missing data for that year for 94102.

 In San Francisco, about half of city residents feel safe walking alone at night in their neighborhood.
-Between the years of 2011 and 2017, there appears to be little to no change in the percent of residents that feel safe when walking alone in their neighborhood in either zip code 94102 or the city as a whole.
+Between the years of 2011 and 2017, there appears to be little to no change in the percent of residents that feel safe when walking alone at night in their neighborhood in either zip code 94102 or the city as a whole.
 During that same time period the proportion of residents that felt safe walking alone at night was around 20 percentage points lower in 94102 compared to the city as whole.
+Similarly, perceived safety during the daytime did not shift notably between 2011-2017; however, perceived safety in 94102 remained at least 20 percentage points lower during all survey years.

 Office of the Controller, San Francisco City Survey, 2011-2015, available here: http://sfcitysurvey.weebly.com/.